AndersDeath/diary2/000-current.md

 # 17 July - Monday - Yerevan - 291 day of immigration

 Today I had a long journey to Russian embassy.
 Stupid council whants to have all application in uppercase I filled mine wrong.
 Because of that I had to go back home rewrite the application and then go back to embassy.
 It was crazy.
 I also had several interviews today that destroyed me.
+I feel so tiered.